The Stresemann – A German Variety Of The Stroller

 Stresemann Stroller Suit with grey waistcoat and cashmere stripe trousers

-The two pictures from Gustav Stresemann as well as the two linked pictures from Adenauer and Heuss are property of the Deutsches Bundesarchiv.
+The two pictures of Gustav Stresemann as well as the two linked pictures from Adenauer and Heuss are property of the Deutsches Bundesarchiv.